dreadflopp/dreads_modlist_patches/README.md

 # Introduction
 >TODO upate links when CMS has been launched\
 This modlist a build for the [STEP: Core guide for Skyrim Special Edition](https://www.nexusmods.com/skyrimspecialedition/mods/31054).
-This means that this guide is a build based on STEP: Core.
+This means that this guide is a modlist based on STEP: Core.
 Everything you need to mod Skyrim is in this guide, you do not have to install anything prior following it.
 Almost everything in this build is optional, meaning you can use parts of it if that is what you want.

 **The mods featured in this build are chosen to be immersive and realistic.
 Realistic in a fantasy setting means believable.
 The mods should feel like they expand or enhances vanilla Skyrim, like they could have been there from the beginning**